Chesapeake Bay Fishing: The Complete Guide for 2025

 An infographic featuring text saying "Chesapeake Bay Fishing Regulations, What You Need to Know" above a vector of a boat and the FishingBooker logo against a blue background

 Speaking of open seasons, there’s one thing left to discuss when talking about this incredible fishery.
-As with everywhere, there are bag and size limits on all fish.
-Each angler can keep one Rockfish during the season, which is always good to know.
-But if you want a full rundown of what you can and can’t catch, check out the regulations for Maryland and Virginia
+As with everywhere, there are bag and size limits on most species of sport fish.
+But if you want a full rundown of what you can and can’t catch, check out the regulations for Maryland, the Potomac River Fisheries Commission, Washington, D.C., and Virginia

-You’ll also need a fishing license to cast your line in the Chesapeake Bay.
+You’ll also need a fishing license to cast your line in the Chesapeake Bay, though charter boats and some recreational boats have a “boat license” allowing anyone aboard to wet a line.
 You can fish in Maryland with a Virginia license, provided you’ve signed up to the MD Saltwater Angler Registration, and vice versa.
 Find out how to get a VA license with our handy guide, or head over to the Maryland DNR website to apply for your MD license.
+Either license also entitles you to fish in waters regulated by the Potomac River Fisheries Commission, but Washington, D.C. requires its own license.

 Chesapeake Bay Fishing: World-Class Angling Awaits